Blackchronicler/corseadminapi/README.md

 <h3 align="center">Course Administration API</h3>

   <p align="center">
-    A course administration API using FastAPI and MongoDB.
+    Learning how to build an API using FastAPI and MongoDB.
     <br />
     <a href="https://github.com/Blackchronicler/corseadminapi"><strong>Explore the docs »</strong></a>
     <br />